xaviml/controllerx/CONTRIBUTING.md

 Note that this project will only accept the mapping that the original controller would follow with its original hub, or the closest behaviour we can get.

+This is a [commit](https://github.com/xaviml/controllerx/commit/38ee4b03ac31bf966523cc63c0200567f912f201) of a complete example of adding a new device, it can be used as a reference.

 ## Imports

 Run the following to fix imports order: